llm-tools/embedJs/README.md

 -   Supports several cache options that can greatly improve the performance of your RAG applications in production.

--   EmbedJs's simple and powerful API allows both quick launch and deep customizabilty.
+-   Exposes a simple and highly configureable API allows both quick launch and deep customizabilty.

+-   Use just as an embedding engine or a full blown chat API with history

 ## Quick note